RobertDae/Udacity_BehaviorCloning/Writeup.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving and recovering from the left and right sides of the road.
-Initially there were 3 center lane driving laps on track 1.
-There were also 1 recovery laps per each track.
-Later I have added 1 center lane driving laps per each track and more recovery data for tricky places.

 For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy